henry2004y/JuliaNotes/menu4.md

 As you have seen, in order to start Julia with multiple threads, you have to set the environment variable `JULIA_NUM_THREADS`.
 It is used by Julia to determine how many threads it should use.
 This value --- in order to have any effect --- must be set before Julia is started.
 This means that you can access it via the `ENV["JULIA_NUM_THREADS"]` option but changing it when Julia is running will not add or remove threads.

 Many packages provides native threading support under the hood, for example, [Tullio.jl](https://github.com/mcabbott/Tullio.jl).
 However, the built-in threading control is currently limited, especially for nested loops.
 I wish the native Julia threading can be as good as OpenMP one day.

+There is also a new threading library [Polyester.jl](https://github.com/JuliaSIMD/Polyester.jl) which is more restrictive but offers less overhead.

 ## Distributed computing